D4wnstar/aetherwisp/Electromagnetism/Circuitry/Electromotive force.md

 To see how this correlates to the voltage of the system, consider the case where the generator is not actually attached to anything (A and B are just "dangling" terminals).
 In this case, there is no current and the two fields cancel each other out: $\mathbf{E}=\mathbf{E}_{m}+\mathbf{E}_{s}=0$.
 This is because the electromotive field does actually move charges around *within* the generator, so that positive charges pile up on one terminal and negative ones on the other.
 But these charges are the ones that produce the electrostatic field, which opposes the electromotive one.
 Thus, in time, the difference between the charges across the terminals will be large enough that the electrostatic field will cancel it out completely, ending up in a state of equilibrium.
 If this sounds like the definition of a potential difference, it's because it is.
 If we calculate the emf inside we get
 $$\mathcal{E}=\underset{ \text{inside} }{ \int_{B}^{A} }\mathbf{E}_{m}\cdot d\mathbf{r}=-\int_{B}^{A}\mathbf{E}_{s}\cdot d\mathbf{r}=V_{A}-V_{B}=\Delta V$$
 Therefore, if we were to connect the two terminals with a wire, the voltage on that circuit would be precisely $\mathcal{ E}$, at least at the start when current has not yet started flowing.
-Once current $I$ does begin flowing, two things happen: one, the charges inside the generator begin moving, so they are subject to whatever internal [[electrical resistance]] $r$ the generator has, which produces a second potential difference opposite the emf; second, [[Ohm's laws|Ohm's first law]] kicks in and a third potential different is produced dependent on the wire's resistance $R$.
+Once current $I$ does begin flowing, two things happen: one, the charges inside the generator begin moving, so they are subject to whatever internal [[Electrical resistance]] $r$ the generator has, which produces a second potential difference opposite the emf; second, [[Ohm's laws|Ohm's first law]] kicks in and a third potential different is produced dependent on the wire's resistance $R$.
 If we put this all together we get
 $$\Delta V=RI$$
 and also
 $$\Delta V=\mathcal{E}-rI$$